 Engage with emerging research.
 The evidence base on AI in education grows monthly.
 Current studies (Zawacki-Richter et al., 2024) suggest AI's impact depends entirely on implementation quality.
 Poorly designed AI use correlates with decreased learning outcomes.
 Thoughtfully integrated AI shows promise for reducing teacher workload while maintaining educational standards.

-Current research from educational technology studies shows that structured AI literacy programs improve both teacher efficiency and student learning outcomes when implemented thoughtfully.
-Key studies emphasize the importance of critical evaluation skills, ethical frameworks, and gradual integration rather than wholesale adoption of AI tools.
+Current research from educational technology studies shows that structured AI literacy programmes improve both teacher efficiency and student learning outcomes when implemented thoughtfully.
+Key studies emphasise the importance of critical evaluation skills, ethical frameworks, and gradual integration rather than wholesale adoption of AI tools.
 Research consistently shows that teacher preparation and ongoing professional development are crucial for successful AI integration in educational settings.

 As teachers increasingly turn to AI tools for lesson planning, assessment, and resource creation, understanding AI literacy has become essential.
 These studies explore how educators are defining, teaching, and assessing AI literacy across different levels of education.
-They reveal not just the promise of AI to reduce workload and enhance creativity, but also the need for ethical awareness, accuracy checks, and thoughtful integration into pedagogy.
+They reveal the promise of AI to reduce workload and enhance creativity and the need for ethical awareness, accuracy checks, and thoughtful integration into pedagogy.

 AI literacy is the ability to understand, evaluate, and use artificial intelligence tools appropriately in educational contexts.
 It goes beyond basic technical skills to include grasping how AI models work, recognising their limitations, and applying them strategically to reduce workload without compromising learning quality.
 For UK teachers, this matters because Ofsted increasingly examines how technology supports rather than replaces cognitive demand.